Unleash/unleash/websitev2/docs/sdks/php.md

 This is a bit more advanced approach, where you configure a unleash-context provider.
 By doing this you do not have to rebuild or to pass the unleash-context object to every place you are calling `$unleash->isEnabled()`.

-The provider typically binds the context to the same thread as the request.
-If you are using Spring the UnleashContextProvider will typically be a ‘request scoped’ bean.

 ```php
 <?php